Release notes

 This release also adds a startup check that will abort startup if the database already contains breaking migrations that are unsupported by the current worker version, and a significant number of back-ported fixes and new features that didn't require database migrations (including important fixes to the graceful shutdown system).

-mode is no longer supported.
+IMPORTANT: --watch mode is no longer supported.
 We've removed this from

 v0.16.0 (see the release notes for that version), you should use node --watch

 or similar instead.
-This also removes fauxRequire
+This also removes fauxRequire and all the problems that

 that had.